 Configure a Webhook in Contentstack

-Now to trigger the event on any update on the entry, you will have to set up a Webhook in Contentstack.
+To trigger the event on any update on the entry, you will have to set up a Webhook in Contentstack.
+To do this, log in to your Contentstack account and perform the following steps:

-- Hover on the Settings gear icon and select Webhooks.
+- Hover over the “Settings” gear icon and select Webhooks.

 - Click on + New Webhook.